 symbolic in the development of information science - then called

-"Documentation" - in the first half of this century.
+"Documentation" - in the first half of the twentieth century.
 In

 addition, it reminds us of something that has been too widely